 A covenant that in the event of a draw on the state’s moral obligation, that Applicant will replenish those monies to the State by reimbursing the Charter School Reserve Account;

 The proposed debt service schedule must provide for roughly level annual debt service payments (P&I) after any initial capitalized interest period or a period of projected enrollment growth not exceeding two years, and allowing for the application of the debt service reserve fund to the final payment on the bonds.
-The schedule may not incorporate or take into consideration the annual assessment which is described under #30 below.
+The schedule may not incorporate or take into consideration the annual assessment which is described under #30 below;

+Provisions that require any additional bonds issued under the bond documents to be issued under the Program, without consent from the Authority Board.

-In the event of a draw on the state’s moral obligation, the UCSFA must be granted the same rights typically provided to bond insurance companies.
+In the event of a draw on the State’s moral obligation, the UCSFA must be granted the same rights typically provided to bond insurance companies.
 These include:

 the right to step into the shoes of the bond holders and direct proceedings to enforce remedies under the terms of the Program and bond loan documents including the right to mandate certain expenditure reductions and controls and to accelerate the bond debt;